CurrencyCloud/currencycloud-java/README.md

 Each of the above transactions will be executed in scope of the limits for that contact and linked to that contact.
 Note that the real user who executed the transaction will also be stored.

+## Concurrency and Sessions

+The SDK is thread-safe, and ideally you should share one session across all your worker threads - this is because we specifically rate limit authentication requests.

 ## Errors